R4ushan/promptEngineer/README.md

 - Check your API key has access to Claude Sonnet 4 and Opus 4
 - Check the browser console for error messages
 - Verify your internet connection

-## 📝 License

-This project is open source and available for personal and educational use.

 ## 🙏 Acknowledgments